 - Warranty: 5 year limited

 The Venturesafe EXP45 is the first and largest of three models we’ll look at from Pacsafe.
+It’s definitely one of the best anti-theft travel backpacks on the market today.

 Pacsafe embeds the fabric of the Venturesafe with what they call “eXomesh Slashguard”.
 This is a wire mesh intended to keep your backpack safe from the slash-and-run type of theft.

 In addition, they use their “Roobar Locking System” that secures the zippers from both backpack compartments in one place.
 This includes a locking cable that you can use to attach your Venturesafe to any solid fixture.
+Handy feature in anti-theft backpacks if you need to take a nap!

 See the anti-theft features for yourself in the video below!
 Note though that although the Venturesafe EXP45 does indeed have the eXomesh Slashguard it does not have the 360° design.

 The “45” in the model name refers to the 45 liter capacity of this bag.
 You can carry a lot of your stuff inside, including something like a 15-inch MacBook laptop computer.
-(Pacsafe also makes a larger, 65L version of this backpack.)
+(Pacsafe also makes a larger, 65L version of this anti-theft backpack.)

 The main material of the Venturesafe is high-density Oxford nylon.
 The lining is Oxford polyester.
 This, along with the eXomesh mentioned above, should keep unwanted hands away from your stuff.